holon-platform/holon-core/README.md

 </dependencyManagement>
 ```

-See the platform [documentation](https://holon-platform.com/docs/current/reference) for detailed information about platform architecture and projects setup.
+See the [Artifacts list](#artifacts-list) for a list of the available artifacts of this module.

 ### Build from sources